 So why do products designed for recycling still fail to be recycled?
 The simple answer is because the infrastructure does not yet exist to handle the volume we produce, so our recyclable waste is exported to Southeast Asia.
 On the other hand, infrastructure will only expand to handle the large volume if there are sufficient volumes of high-quality waste that can be recycled (e.g., sortability, etc.).
 Therefore, our recycling challenge is a bit of a chicken-or-the-egg problem.
 This is where legislation can break the deadlock.
 The current legislation in and influenced by the EU, however, has only taken care of one end of the value chain—recyclability.
 Unless recycling itself is incentivized and regulated, the mismatch will continue to result in detrimental environmental outcomes.

 2. Design for Reuse

 Reuse is more difficult to envision than recycling given our current mindset.
 It requires us to move away from the way we currently handle packaging—tearing open and throwing away or recycling.
-It may also necessitate more robust packaging materials that need to withstand washing and sterilization.
+It may also necessitate more robust and sustainable packaging materials that need to withstand washing and sterilization.
 It also needs to have well-built infrastructure to collect, wash, sterilize, refill and return the packaging to consumers.
 It is the milkman method made anew.

 There have been various small-scale attempts in the past.
 Since the World Economic Forum in January of this year, the LOOP Initiative has made headlines with all major brands in the cosmetics and personal care and the food and retail industries.
 LOOP is attractive for these industries, because it projects improvements, not only in the solitary world of circularity, but also in the broader spectrum of Life Cycle Assessment.